working-as-designed/working-as-designed.github.io/_posts/2025-05-05-helloworld.md

             run:
                 .lefthook/pre-push/build_site.sh
         ```
+8. Check your deployment method
+    1. This blog is using github actions, this is the definition that's working for me. **MAKE SURE** that your pages settings for the repository are correct.
+You want to be deploying from a branch called `gh-pages`, make it if you don't have one.
+I'm using `/ (root)` as my folder because it seemed right at the beginning when I didn't know what I was doing.
+        - **TURNS OUT**, the theme I'm using assumes a `docs/` directory, so I needed to go back and rework my config to use a remote-theme.
+        ```
+        name: Build and Deploy Jekyll

+        on:
+        push:
+            branches: [main]

+        jobs:
+        build-deploy:
+            runs-on: ubuntu-latest
+            steps:
+            - uses: actions/checkout@v3

+            - name: Setup Ruby
+                uses: ruby/setup-ruby@v1
+                with:
+                ruby-version: '3.1'

+            - name: Install dependencies
+                run: |
+                gem install bundler
+                bundle install

+            - name: Build site
+                run: bundle exec jekyll build -d _site

+            - name: Deploy to GitHub Pages
+                uses: peaceiris/actions-gh-pages@v3
+                with:
+                github_token: ${{ secrets.GITHUB_TOKEN }}
+                publish_dir: ./_site
+                force_orphan: true
+                keep_files: false
+       ```
-8. By now, hopefully you're seeing fun outputs whenever you make new commits to the repo.
+9. By now, hopefully you're seeing fun outputs whenever you make new commits to the repo.
 Make sure to check your `git status` before pushing, you might need to commit newly auto-generated content.
+   - **Important:** I might've missed some steps.
+I spent 12 hours off and on fighting Jekyll to get a successful deployment, I did my best to capture what is relevant in this post.